brandonhimpfen/awesome-ghost/README.md

 ## Themes

+- [Source](https://github.com/TryGhost/Source):  The new default theme for Ghost with various layouts.
 - [Lyra](https://github.com/TryGhost/Lyra): A minimal and responsive theme for Ghost.
 - [Casper](https://github.com/TryGhost/Casper): The default theme for Ghost, clean and simple.
 - [Massively](https://github.com/codebushi/ghost-theme-massively): A modern and responsive theme inspired by the Massively template.